io7m-com/siphash-java/README.md

-Note: This is a fork of the `siphash-java` repository that publishes a Java module descriptor.
+Note: This is a fork of the `siphash-java` repository that publishes a Java module descriptor and OSGi metadata.
 The sources are otherwise untouched.

 # SipHash